avolochenko/Sublime-Neo4j/README.md

 * Results are displayed in the console (Ctrl+~) to open Console
 * Default query run key is ctrl+r , just select query and hit ctrl+r.
 Edit Default.sublime-keymap if you need to change this.

+# Cypher
+There's really great cypher syntax highlight plugin named Cypher by Jan-Klass Kollhof which can be installed using Package Manager.
+Search for Cypher in Package Manager, also nice install video tutorial by Peter Neubauer http://vimeo.com/64886333

+Thanks for looking!

 ![Alt text](/sublime-text-neo4j.png "Sublime Neo4j Plugin")